mmstq/my_tube/README.md

 1. Clone the repository
 2. Run `flutter pub get` to install dependencies
 3. Run `flutter run` to start the application

+## If Not Working

+1. Delete .idea folder in Android Studio
+2. Restart Android Studio
+3. Run `flutter pub get` to install dependencies

 ## API